aazaff/quantitativeFossils.R/README.md

 ##### cleanGenus( )
 ````
 # Cleans the genus field of the PBDB data by removing subgenera and NA's.
+This is an important step when
+# working with genus level data in the PBDB, as the "genus" column often erroneously includes
+# subgenus information.

 # Parameter DataPBBDB is a dataset downloaded from the PBDB - i.e., using downloadPBDB( )